h0mbre/h0mbre.github.io/_posts/2020-04-08-Fuzzing-Like-a-Caveman-2.md

 We can make use of the `cProfile` Python module and see where we spend our time during 1,000 fuzzing iterations.
 The program takes a filepath argument to a valid JPEG file if you remember, so our complete command line syntax will be: `python3 -m cProfile -s cumtime JPEGfuzzer.py ~/jpegs/Canon_40D.jpg`.

 **It should also be noted that adding this `cProfile` instrumentation could slow down performance.
-I tested without it and for the iteration sizes we use in this post, I didn't seem to make a significant difference.**
+I tested without it and for the iteration sizes we use in this post, it didn't seem to make a significant difference.**

 After letting this run, we see our program output and we get to see where we spent the most time during execution.
 ```